MoShrank/spacey-backend/README.md

 Each review of a card is stored as an event which therefore allows to track progress of a user over time.

 ### card-generation-service
-The card generation service is not contained in this repository since it is written in python.
-It can be found [here](https://github.com/MoShrank/card-generation-service).
+The card generation service is contaiend in a different repository which can be found here [here](https://github.com/MoShrank/card-generation-service).

 ## Architecture
+The picture below shows what a simple user flow looks like and does not contain things such as our logging or monitoring infrastructure.
 ![user-flow](./.github/images/user-flow.png)

 ## Files and Folders